What we know (and don't know) about the coronavirus outbreak

 SARS was the coronavirus that originated in China in late 2002, and which eventually killed 44 people in Canada and infected more than 400 before the outbreak in China was declared by the WHO to be "under control" on Apr.
 28, 2004.

 Coronaviruses are zoonotic, meaning they originally pass from animals to humans.
-But some, like this newly identified strain, can pass directly between humans.
+But some, like this one, can also pass directly between humans.

 Chinese scientists confirmed there has been human-to-human transmission of the virus among close contacts such as family members.
 It's unclear how easily the virus is transmitted between people.